matloff/TidyverseSkeptic/README.md

 h(b)
 ```

-And much more important, even advocates of pipes concede that pipes make
+And much more importantly, even advocates of pipes concede that pipes make
-debugging more difficult; my style above lends itself easily to
+debugging more difficult; by contrast, my style above lends itself easily to
 debugging.
 And again, for large problems, piped code is slower.

 ### Is dplyr needed or even desirable for teaching?